martianbandit/Agentic-Coding-Framework/01_AI-RUN/Template/PRD_template.md

 ### 1.8.
 Guiding Principles for the AI Agent
 *Comment: These are foundational principles for the AI's operation.*
-*   **Excellence en Design et UX/UI :** L'objectif est de produire des interfaces et des expériences utilisateur d'une qualité exceptionnelle, dignes des standards les plus élevés (type "Silicon Valley / Y Combinator").
-Cela prime sur la simple fonctionnalité.
+*   **Excellence in Design and UX/UI:** The goal is to produce interfaces and user experiences of exceptional quality, worthy of the highest standards (like "Silicon Valley / Y Combinator").
+This takes precedence over mere functionality.
-*   Strict adherence to the Argentic Design System (Section 5.1 & 5.2), qui doit refléter cette ambition.
+*   Strict adherence to the Agentic Design System (Section 5.1 & 5.2), which must reflect this ambition.
 *   Prioritize code clarity, maintainability, and testability.
 *   Implement security best practices by default.
 *   Optimize for performance as per NFRs (Section 4.1).